apache/trafficcontrol/docs/source/api/v4/cdn_locks.rst

 Response Structure
 ------------------
 :userName:         The username for which the lock was created.
 :cdn:              The name of the CDN for which the lock was created.
 :message:          The message or reason that the user specified while acquiring the lock.
 :soft:             Whether or not this is a soft(shared) lock.
+:sharedUserNames:  An array of the usernames that the creator of the lock has shared their lock with.
 :lastUpdated:      Time that this lock was last updated(created).

 .. code-block:: http
 	:caption: Response Example